 There is a great sense of place as the fens are portrayed in all of their murky mystery without long descriptive passages.
 And viewing the world through the eyes of a child, particularly the 'disease' of childbirth, is poignantly captured.
 Great book, beautifully written and highly recommended.

-Wakenhyrst is published by Head of Zeus on 4 April 2019 and available to buy now.
+Published by Head of Zeus on 4 April 2019.

 Advanced review copy supplied by the publisher.